bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 - If the store uses Custom Checkout, then the checkout javascript code has to be manually upgraded to support BODL and GA4.
 - Legacy checkout is not supported.
 - Your store must have a custom domain.
 You must verify your site.
-- Merchant must enable cookie consent tracking.
-Shopper must consent to browser cookies so that BigCommerce can track shopper actions.
+- Merchants must enable cookie consent tracking.
+Shoppers must consent to browser cookies so that BigCommerce can track shopper actions.

 ## BigCommerce creates and emits events